- Digital marketing

 They offered Sally valuable insight from day one—she can trust them to deliver her ingredients on time.

-B2B Demand generation is successful because it identifies qualified leads from the beginning of the sales funnel until the end.
+B2B demand generation is successful because it identifies qualified leads from the beginning to the end of the eCommerce sales funnel.

 It’s not one piece of the puzzle but the entire puzzle itself.